aguilarpgc/TimeLapse/README.md

 ### Custom

-Conforts to the protocol `TimeLapseFormat` and assign it to `Int.timeLapseFormat`
+Conforts to the protocol `TimeLapseFormat` and assign it to `TimeLapse.format`

 #### Example